 B15

-"No. 33 C H – a wine vinegar seller, he has a tin measure hanging from his cart, a copper funnel, and a wooden mustard pot or jar No. 18.
-1753 – not yet in form."
+“No. 33 CH – a wine and vinegar seller; he has a tin measure hanging from his cart, a copper funnel and a wooden mustard pot or can.
+No. 18, 1753"”

-We now know that, according to Parisian guild regulations, only vinegar sellers were allowed to call out mustard for sale.
+Today we know that, according to the Parisian guild regulations, only vinegar sellers were permitted to cry mustard in the streets.

 Literatur